-I know the last thing my preteen wants to hear right now is that acne is a normal part of puberty.
+I know the last thing my preteen wants to hear is that acne is a normal part of puberty.
 Or, that in a few years, her face will clear up.
 She especially doesn’t want to hear me tell her that beauty is on the inside and it is more important that she be a kind, strong, caring individual.
 Oh no, she definitely doesn’t want to hear any of that, as true as it all may be.
-What she wants right now is a solution and a definite plan of action on how to prevent these blemishes from spreading.
+What she wants is a solution and a definite plan of action on how to prevent these blemishes from spreading.

 I imagine this scene has occurred in every home with an adolescent.
 Acne often occurs at puberty, when the body increases its production of androgens (male sex hormones).
 These hormones stimulate the production of keratin (a type of protein) and sebum (an oily skin lubricant).
 If sebum is secreted faster than it can move through the pores, a blemish arises.
 According to the American Academy of Dermatology, 85 percent of American teenagers will have acne.
 Unfortunately, some teens are genetically predisposed to having more acne than others.

 A typical response to acne treatment is either to purchase one of the many topical creams available at the pharmacy or, in extreme acne cases, consult a dermatologist.
-While these measures may deem successful, mild acne can be reduced with a whole foods diet, natural health remedies and a good skin care routine.
+While these measures may deem successful, mild acne can be reduced with a whole foods diet, natural health remedies, and a good skincare routine.
 Like anything else, it will take time.

 The skin is the largest organ of the body.
 One of its functions is to eliminate a portion of the body’s toxic waste products through sweating.
 If the body contains more toxins than the kidneys and liver can effectively discharge, the skin takes over.
 As toxins escape through the skin, the skin’s health integrity is disrupted which can cause skin disorders, including acne.
 Eliminating processed foods that contain artificial dyes, saturated fats, high levels of sodium and sugar is one way to effectively reduce ingesting toxins that will seep through the skin.
 In addition to following a whole foods diet, encourage your teen to increase his or her water consumption so that toxins are flushed out of the body.
-Foods that are high in fibre such as whole grains, fruits and vegetables will also help contribute to a healthy digestive system so that toxins can be eliminated through the colon.
+Foods that are high in fiber such as whole grains, fruits, and vegetables will also help contribute to a healthy digestive system so that toxins can be eliminated through the colon.

-Avoid Topical Oils/Chemicals
+2. Avoid Topical Oils/Chemicals